Sarkis Ordyan

 Sarkis Ordyan (Սարգիս Օրդյան; December 20, 1918 – 2003) was a Ukrainian-Armenian painter.

 Biography

 He was born to unknown parents in the village of Aigedzor, in the Shamshadin region of Armenia (now part of the Tavush province).
 Ordyan was married to Arevhat Grigoryan and had two children, Rafik Ordyan and Anahit Ordyan.

 Ordyan left Armenia for Moldova where he lived for several years until settling in Ukraine.
-In the city of Odessa, he became known as "the Lonely Painter".
-Ordyan died in 2003, and is buried in Odessa, Ukraine.
+In the city of Odesa, he became known as "the Lonely Painter".
+Ordyan died in 2003, and is buried in Odesa, Ukraine.

 Few of Ordyan's works survive today.
 Some are in the possession of private collectors, some of which are in Armenia.